NatureMapping Foundation

 Accuracy and Neutrality

-NatureMapping has the ability to get data that would not be given to a regulatory agency because the program staff work with the community/landowners for the benefit of fish and wildlife on their respective properties.
 Because the NatureMapping Program is neutral, yet proactive, in preserving biodiversity within the communities, the Program has helped people overcome the fear of "What if they find something on my land?" syndrome.
 Instead, the NatureMapping Program provides the information necessary for landowners and regulatory agencies to work in partnership with each other.
 Through this collaborative effort businesses, farmers, landowners, communities, and governments all benefit as well as the species on the land.